joelgibson/IHecke/README.md

 # TODO

+- (High priority) Enhance the Literal basis
+  - Allow it to be a partial basis (eg for affine groups).
+  - Make some standard way to save and restore it, probably through MAGMA object files.
 - (High priority) Allow the multiplication `C(w) * C.s` to be driven by a table of mu-coefficients (in other words, a W-graph) so that this special case is extremely fast.
 By induction (and the standard multiplication formula), this means that multiplication within the canonical basis can